LeeHounshell/Capstone-Project/README.md

 ## Description

 This app lets you listen to 1399 fifty­minute radio broadcasts of the “CBS Radio Mystery Theater.”
 App features continuous, hands free playback where possible.
 Supports background playback.
 The app properly handles incoming calls.
-Download episodes for offline listening or stream shows live.
 All radio shows are property of CBS Corporation and are publicly available to download free from http://cbsrmt.com Two versions: The free app gives each authenticated user access to any 19 shows at no cost.
 The paid version is entirely unlocked, with no advertising.
 Both versions are full­featured.
 App Intended User: “Commuters”, “Seniors” and “Disabled” are the primary intended users.
-This app is designed to be easy to see and easy to use.
-It provides access to radio dramas with minimal device interaction, making “Radio Mystery Theater” ideal for listening while on the go.
+This app is designed to be easy to see and easy to use and provides access to radio dramas with minimal device interaction.
+“Radio Mystery Theater” is ideal for listening while on the go.
 No internationalization is provided; all shows are in English only.

 ## Features